paxdotdev/pax/lab-journal-zb.md

         - Made it an explicit env option, PAX_UPDATE_SERVER [x] reasonably formatted banner
     [x] offline robustness

+Split out: Merge the above, tackle the following separately

 [ ] Packaging & installation flow
     [ ] create an installer script — can't use `cargo install` due to our need for scripting [ ] macOS + *nix